gotno/riot-waypoint/README.md

 -  waypoint is a happy little creature who can sit on a page.
 -  waypoint takes up no space but it knows where it is.
 -  waypoint can tell you when it's in the viewport, and when it leaves.
--  wayport can look for the viewport and tell you when it's close.
+-  waypoint can look for the viewport and tell you when it's close.
 -  waypoint is patient and happy to wait while you do things.

 ## usage